 If you are willing to learn Java with no programming experience, Learn Java is perfect for you.
 This app is known for its lessons-oriented learning environment, real-time practice opportunity, and wonderful community support.

 Learn Java is set up to be completed in less than three hours.
 It focuses on fundamentals and helps you learn every concept in the easiest way.
 With all the basic topics, Learn Java app by Sololearn also covers advanced concepts like threads, Hashmap, Working with files, etc. You can complete levels to collect points and compete with other users around the world.

 Missing the key layout you’re used to from your computer?

 Hacker’s Keyboard is designed in a way to help all coders. programmers, hackers out there.
 It has punctuation in the usual places, separate number keys, and arrow keys.
 It even provides Tab/Ctrl/Esc keys at normal places.

-If you have used Notepad++, you definitely know its one of the best text editor available out there.
+If you have used Notepad++, you definitely know it’s one of the best text editors available out there.
 But if you are looking for a similar experience on Android, you should try DroidEdit Pro.

 Recommended: Most Common Myths About Computer Science Debunked

 I hope you found these apps useful in getting the most out of your free time.
 Just remember, everybody has an equal number of hours per day, but what matters is their time management skills.
 If you use or know any other app that should be mentioned above, do let us know in the comments section below.